lanhill/Iterative-Ensemble-Smoother/README.md

 The code may include mistakes, and can’t address every situation.
 If there is any question, we encourage you to do your own research, discuss with your community or contact us.

-All views expressed here are from the contributors, and do not represent the opinions of any entities with which the contributors have been, are now or will be affiliated with.
+All views expressed here are from the contributors, and do not represent the opinions of any entities with which the contributors have been, are now or will be affiliated.